SharePoint

 • Modified Date (string): Last modified date.

-• Size (integer): File size in bytes.
+• File Size (integer): File size in bytes.

 • Author (string): File author or creator.